-This event is hosted in collaboration with the SOLTILO FAMILIA SOCCER SCHOOL-a project designed by professional soccer player Keisuke Honda-and has been held at LaLaport FUJIMI, Urban Dock LaLaport TOYOSU, LaLaport EXPOCITY, and other Group commercial facilities since 2017.
+This event is hosted in collaboration with the SOLTILO FAMILIA SOCCER SCHOOL-a project designed by professional soccer player Keisuke Honda-and has been held at LaLaport FUJIMI (Fujimi City, Saitama), Urban Dock LaLaport TOYOSU (Koto-ku, Tokyo), LaLaport EXPOCITY (Suita City, Osaka), and other Group commercial facilities since 2017.
 During the event, soccer gear no longer in use is collected and donated to children overseas through the NPO Japan Relief Clothing Center.
 Through their activities, the staff of SOLTILO also contribute to local communities by providing soccer instruction to children inside and outside Japan.